P4-t-Bu: Preparation

 which is also converted into the tetrafluoroborate salt (7) from which the free base (8) can be obtained almost quantitatively with potassium methoxide/sodium amide or with potassium amide in liquid ammonia.
 The transfer of the hygroscopic and readily water-soluble hydrochlorides and the liquid free bases into the tetrafluoroborates, which are difficult to solubilize in water, facilitate the handling of the substances considerably.

-The relatively uncomplicated convergent synthesis with easily accessible reactants and very good yields of the intermediates make P_{4}-t-Bu an interesting phosphazene superbase.
+The relatively uncomplicated convergent synthesis with easily accessible reactants and very good yields of the intermediates make P_{4}-t-Bu an phosphazene superbase.

 Properties

 P_{4}-t-Bu is one of the strongest neutral nitrogenous bases with an extrapolated pK_{a} value of 42.1 in acetonitrile and is compared to the strong base DBU with a pKa value of 24.3 by 18 orders of magnitude more basic.
 The compound is very soluble in non-polar solvents, such as hexane, toluene or tetrahydrofuran, and is usually commercially available as a 0.8 to 1 molar solution in hexane.
 Already in weakly acidic media protonation produces the extremely delocalized and soft P_{4}-t-Bu-H cation and causes besides a very strong solubilization effect also an extreme acceleration of addition reactions even at temperatures below -78 °C.

-P_{4}-t-Bu owes its extraordinarily high basicity with low nucleophilicity to its very high steric hindrance and the involvement of many donor groups in conjugation with the spatially demanding structure of the cation formed by protonation.
+P_{4}-t-Bu owes its high basicity with low nucleophilicity to its very high steric hindrance and the involvement of many donor groups in conjugation with the spatially demanding structure of the cation formed by protonation.

 P_{4}-t-Bu is an extremely hygroscopic solid which is thermally stable up to 120 °C and chemically stable to (dry) oxygen and bases.
 Traces of water and protic impurities can be eliminated by addition of bromoethane.
 The base is both very hydrophilic and very lipophilic and can be recovered easily and almost completely from reaction mixtures by the formation of the sparingly soluble tetrafluoroborate salt.

 Because of its extremely weak Lewis basicity, the cation of P_{4}-t-Bu suppresses typical side reactions of metal organyls (such as aldol condensations) as can be caused by lithium amides such as lithium diisopropylamide (LDA).